basp/notes/optional.md

 still can be fixed easily.

 However, you might wanna be a bit more defensive about it.
-Maybe it's not a bit problem if this particular `ReadFile` fails because you have a default value anyway.
+Maybe it's not a big problem if this particular `ReadFile` fails because you have a default value anyway.

 Let's use `Option` instead then and see how it *restricts* and *empowers*